Several types of memory modes can be configured on Intel® Desktop Boards, depending on how many memory modules (DIMMs) are installed:

 - If only two of the blue memory slots are populated with matched DIMMs, dual-channel mode is enabled.

-This mode is enabled when four (or a multiple of four) DIMMs are identical in capacity and speed, and are placed in quad-channel slots.
-When two memory modules are installed, the system will operate in dual-channel mode.
-When three memory modules are installed, the system will operate in triple-channel mode.
+This mode is enabled when four (or a multiple of four) DIMMs are identical in capacity and speed, and are put in quad-channel slots.
+When two memory modules are installed, the system operates in dual-channel mode.
+When three memory modules are installed, the system operates in triple-channel mode.

 Quad-channel with four DIMMs: